Skip to Main Content

 5. Will I use the boat enough to justify the expense?

-The answer to this question differs for each person.
-But, if you’re like the average boat owner, you’ll use your boat less than two months of the year.
+The answer to this question is different for everyone.
+But, if you’re like the average boat owner, you’ll use your boat for less than two months of the year.

 With a minimum cost of $5,000 per year, that breaks down to a little under $100 per day of use.
 Depending on the cost of renting in your area — and the type of boat you want to rent — it may still be cheaper to own.